jeff4/bionotes.github.io/index.md

 ### Physical mapping
 * In contrast to the genetic mapping discussed in the section above, physcial mapping involves examining various plasmids you've plated out on a petrie plate.
 * Chromosomal walking using multiple probes on other side of the HD or CF gene.
-* But HD, gusella had to take 10 years to sequence that specific HD gene! after being lucky with the 12th try to find the associated gene marker
+* But HD, Gusella had to take 10 years to sequence that specific HD gene! after being lucky with the 12th try to find the associated gene marker

 ### Human Genome Project
 * Rough draft, about 90% complete, published February 2001.